 The ATI RN Comprehensive Predictor examination is included in RNSG 1443 in the final semester of the program.
 The comprehensive proctored exam will be given after mid-term and prior to the week of final exams.
 Students are required to meet the benchmark score of 92% probability of passing the NCLEX-RN exam.
-Remediation is required per the ATI Mastery policy (located in the RNSG 1443 course syllabus).
-Students who do not meet the benchmark score of 92% on the first attempt will move to Phase Two.
-Students who meet the 92% score during Phase One (and who successfully meet all other program requirements) will not be required to retake the predictor exam.
+Remediation is required per the ATI Mastery policy (located in RNSG 1443 course syllabus).
+All students will then move to Phase Two of the Standardized Examination Policy.